LugoBlogger/SI-201-411-business-intelligence/readme.md

 code.
 So, here I make a list of books in the reference that will be valuable for learning this course.
 For the cases in real life applications, I will use (Sharda et al., 2024).
-This book is a mangerial persepctive and only gives us a bird's eye view.
+This book is a managerial persepctive and only gives us a bird's eye view.

 ## References
 - (Vercellis, 2009) - Business Intelligence: